atomi/atomi.github.io/content/garden/princess-faten-chilli-pepper.markdown

 This is likely related to the ornamental 'Flourescent Purple' (Capsicum annuum)

 The flowers are a bright violet and the leaves are dark green with blotches of black.
-The fruit is about ½" to 1" and a very deep purple color nearly black.
+The fruit is about ¼ to ½" in length and a very deep purple color nearly black.
 There is some minor damage from baby grasshoppers from earlier this growing season.